tom2433/LiftTracker/README.md

 # Immediate Notes

+## 07-10

+- shorten the content visibility animation on the lift screen

 ## 07-09

 - edit the profile note color on the switch profile nav drawer dropdown element to improve readability issues due to contrast.